 The hack is described at the wordpress forums and appears to be spreading.

-I’ve been running an ancient version of Wordpress and had meant to upgrade, but it never seemed urgent; hopefully, I’ve learned that lesson.
-While upgrading, I decided to upgrade from the default Wordpress 1.X theme I was using to this very nice Classy theme by Benedikt Rieke-Benninghaus, though I’ve already started tweaking it.
+I’ve been running an ancient version of WordPress and had meant to upgrade, but it never seemed urgent; hopefully, I’ve learned that lesson.
+While upgrading, I decided to upgrade from the default WordPress 1.X theme I was using to this very nice Classy theme by Benedikt Rieke-Benninghaus, though I’ve already started tweaking it.

-Thanks to Mike Hochster for telling me that my blog was broken and Brian White for pointing me at easy instructions for keeping Wordpress up to date.
+Thanks to Mike Hochster for telling me that my blog was broken and Brian White for pointing me at easy instructions for keeping WordPress up to date.

 For the curious, I suspect the attack corresponded to one of the following log entries: